therealddev/budachat-web-app/README.md

 OPENAI_API_KEY
 NEXT_PUBLIC_SUPABASE_URL
 NEXT_PUBLIC_SUPABASE_ANON_KEY
+CHROME_EXECUTABLE_PATH

+## Notes

-CHROME_EXECUTABLE_PATH (you can get this going to chrome://version/ on chrome)
+- CHROME_EXECUTABLE_PATH is only necessary for dev, you can get it by going to chrome://version/ on chrome (look for "Executable path")